On performance at work

 This was supposed to be an essay, in the sense of an unstructured exploration of a topic without a clear thesis or conclusion.
 But if you could take one thing with you, I'd urge you to take this: performance is the value that people's behaviors add to an organization.
 Results and goal attainment are not performance, but proxies for performance.
 In order to really assess performance, you'd have to shadow people around on all work-related situations and then add the value-added up.

-[1] Most of what I discuss in this article can be traced back to Campbell (1993).
-It's a great piece of work [4].
+[1b] Most of what I discuss in this article can be traced back to Campbell (1993).
+It's a great piece of work (even tough I don't have the file) [4].

 [2] This example still isn't as crisp as I wanted it to be.
 It doesn't feel 100% right, especially the “duration of effort” part.